How do we bring about real equality in today’s world?

 About the Dr. Michael Endres Prize

-The Dr. Michael Endres Prize of the Hertie School of Governance, a 50,000-euro research prize, honours distinguished academics whose work centres on topics within the spectrum of the Hertie School’s research and teaching, and who have helped bridge academic research and policymaking.
+The Dr. Michael Endres Prize of the Hertie School, a 50,000-euro research prize, honours distinguished academics whose work centres on topics within the spectrum of the Hertie School’s research and teaching, and who have helped bridge academic research and policymaking.

 The prize is named for the long-time Chairman and current honorary Chairman of the Hertie Foundation’s Board of Trustees, Michael Endres, who was instrumental in founding the Hertie School in 2003 and who has helped guide its successful development since.

-Anne-Marie Slaughter was awarded the 2018 Dr. Michael Endres Prize by the Hertie School of Governance on 8 October, 2018.
+Anne-Marie Slaughter was awarded the 2018 Dr. Michael Endres Prize by the Hertie School on 8 October, 2018.